LachlanMcWilliam/Python-RabbitMQ/readme.md

 # Python RabbitMQ

 Made this to learn how to use RabbitMQ with Python.
 The project consists of 3 services: RabbitMQ, Sender and Receiver.
 The Sender service sends messages to RabbitMQ and the Receiver service receives messages from RabbitMQ.
-The Receiver service is deployed in replicated mode with 3 replicas to check that laod balancing across the containers works.
+The Receiver service is deployed in replicated mode with 3 replicas to check that load balancing across the containers works.
 The Receiver is deployed as a Flask application so that multiple requests can be made to a API endpoint in order to send messages to RabbitMQ.

 ## Requirements